Heartbroken community mourns family murdered in Newton

 "Tonight, I think we will just be with each other, support each other on a heart level," said the church's pastor Fr.
 Dan Riley said.

 The family was found brutally stabbed and beaten to death in their home on Broadway Sunday morning.
-They had missed the 50th wedding anniversary celebration for Jill and Bruno at their church.
+They had missed the 50th wedding anniversary celebration for Gilda and Bruno at their church.

 "Lucia was an incredibly lovely, sweet woman.
 And to think at 97 that that's what happened to her is really, really sad," Justice said.